lexeech/graph-application/README.md

 ### Run Blazegraph from a Docker image

 The easiest way to run Blazegraph is to use a popular Docker image.
 You can find those in Dockerhub.
-In this tutorial we will use [lyrasis/blazegraph](https://hub.docker.com/r/lyrasis/blazegraph/).
+In this tutorial we will use ARM-processors supported version [robcast/researchspace-blazegraph](https://hub.docker.com/r/robcast/researchspace-blazegraph).

 Make sure you have installed [Docker](https://docs.docker.com/install/)